gzuuus/dvmcp/docs/dvmcp-spec-2025-03-26.md

 ### Providers and Servers MUST:

 1. Use consistent server identifiers in the `d` tags
-2. Include proper reference tags (`s` tags) for backward discovery
-3. Structure event content as valid JSON-RPC stringified objects according to MCP specification
+2. Structure event content as valid JSON-RPC stringified objects according to MCP specification
-4. Respond to initialization requests with proper capability information
+3. Respond to initialization requests with proper capability information
-5. Include appropriate error information for failed requests
+4. Include appropriate error information for failed requests
-6. Process notifications according to the MCP specification
+5. Process notifications according to the MCP specification
-7. Use standard Nostr tags for Nostr-specific features (like payments)
+6. Use standard Nostr tags for Nostr-specific features (like payments)

 ### Clients MUST: